rpdearden/Miscellany/How-to/Blender.md

 * Another suggestion was to put them into layers and associate light to allow for different lighting set ups
 * Choose inner object and set to Shadow -> Receive transparent shadows.
 This allows light to penetrate the outer object.

+* I find the above makes objects cast coloured shadows even when solid, which is really annoying - how to solve?
 * * *

 **Doing it with Layers**